 account from a regular bank.
 Instead, collection agencies are considered high risk by normal banks

 and need to get special accounts.
 These accounts often have higher rates and a larger reserve.
 In order to get a merchant account, you must contact a merchant

 account service provider like Zeno Payments.
 We’ll provide you with a merchant account application.
 These applications often require specific supporting

 documents such as your articles of incorporation, a copy of your driver’s license, a tax return, and an EIN letter.

 If you’ve gotten approved for a merchant account, great!
 The hard part is over!
-However, there’s further steps that you have to take before you can
+However, there are further steps that you have to take before you can

 actually start processing payments.
 Next – you need to get a payment gateway and credit card processor.
 These two services often come hand in hand.
 Here at